CodeVA-Curriculum/rath-python/src/routes/modules/module-0.md

 In the following modules, we will guide you through learning to create interactive narratives with Python.
 The path is broken up into the following stages:

+* Output& Input
-* Output, Input, & Variables
+* Variables
 * Conditional Statements
 * Functions
 * Designing Interactive Narratives

 Each stage contains some text and examples, as well as a project that you can complete to help hone your skills.
 The best way to learn how to code is to jump in!
-Remember that making mistakes is part of the learning process; approach these modules with a sense of experimentation and discovery, and you'll be very successful.
+Remember--making mistakes is part of the learning process.
+Approach these modules with a sense of experimentation and discovery, and you'll be very successful.

 <div class='container has-text-right my-5'>
     <a href='{base}/modules/module-1' ><button class='button is-primary'>Go to Module 1<Fa class='ml-3' icon={faChevronRight} /></button></a>